 - Estrangement.
 When you’re not speaking to a relative, family get-togethers can usher in feelings of sadness, guilt, resentment, or inner conflict about whether to communicate.

 - Pleasing.
-Trying to please all of your relatives – deciding what to get, whom to see, and what to do – can make you feel guilty and not enough, which leads to depression.
+Trying to people-please all of your relatives – deciding what to get, whom to see, and what to do – can make you feel guilty and not enough, which leads to depression.

 - SAD.
 Many people experience the blues during gloomy weather due to decreased sunlight, called Seasonal Affective Disorder (SAD).